 "Well…" Hermione answered very weakly.

-"No, what you suffered from was a jealousy potion keyed to the red-head," Miranda said.
+"No, what you suffered from was a jealousy potion, keyed to the red-head," Miranda said.
 "You obviously must have had a reason to be jealous of Miss Brown right?
 So your logical mind figured out you must like Ron Weasley.
 Rather a good plan too.
-They used the potion for a while, stop using it and let your mind take over.
-Of course Ronald didn't come up with it.
+They used the potion for a while, stopped using it, and let your mind take over.
+Of course, Ronald didn't come up with it.
 That was," The Goddess looked at Harry, "your girlfriend."

 "Who?
 Ginny?
 But why?"

 "Because she wanted you, and you were way to close to Hermione for her comfort.
 Of course you got your own dose of jealousy potion, keyed to her."